 The result of using Celeste stops in the organ is a fullness and richness of tone which imitates an orchestral sound that could not be obtained by any other means.
 Because Celeste stops make the sound more orchestra authentic, they should ALMOST ALWAYS be utilized whenever their in-tune brothers are included in the registration.
 One exception – You should NOT use Celeste ranks if you turn off the tremulants to play classical organ music.

 Please do not confuse the use of the word “Celeste” referring to organ ranks with the musical instrument of the same name.
 The term “Celeste” or “Celesta” also means a percussion instrument resembling a small upright piano.
 Felt hammers strike metal tone bars, creating the sound.
-Adaptations of this instrument do appear as tuned percussions in some Theatre Pipe Organs.
+Adaptations of this instrument do appear as tuned percussion in some Theatre Pipe Organs.